 A special x-ray dye called contrast is needed for some CT scans to help visualise blood vessels, intestines or other structures.
 Contrast can be introduced to your body in a variety of ways:

-- Orally: if you are having an abdominal and/or pelvic scan, you will be asked to drink several glasses of liquid containing contrast before your scan.
+- Orally: if you are having an abdominal and/or pelvic scan, you may be asked to drink several glasses of liquid containing contrast before your scan.
 The contrast will highlight your bowel on the scans and differentiate it from other organs and soft tissues.

 - By injection: Contrast can be injected through a vein in your arm during the scan, to help visualize certain blood vessels.
 You may experience a feeling of warmth during the injection or a metallic taste in your mouth.